Kidney recipient, Mark Larson, and his donor’s mother, Mercy Villegas, honor Jess’ generous gift.

 A Simple “Thank You”

-Most likely, if you are reading this, your life has been saved by the amazing gift of donation from someone.
+Most likely, if you are reading this, your life has been saved and healed by the amazing gift of donation from someone.
 Or perhaps, you are hoping to receive the most compassionate gift a donor family can give.

 You no doubt are aware that sadness and loss accompany a donor family’s gift of life to you.
 You, like many other recipients, may be wondering about what to say or do in regard to your donor family.
 You may want to express your gratitude but may feel awkward and even afraid.
 This guide is meant to help you.